Three life lessons from 2019 – an interesting year

 Lesson #3 for 2019 – Take better care of my body

 2019 was a rough year for my body.
-I feel pretty good for my age, but should definitely be healthier than I am right now.
+I feel pretty good for my age, but I should be healthier than I am right now.
 First, I put on an extra ten pounds – not good.
-Second, I did not run as much in 2019 as I did in 2018.
-In fact, I ran 100 miles less.
+Second, I did not run as much in 2019 as in 2018.
+I ran 100 miles less.
 This significant dip explains the weight gain.
 Third, my annual physical revealed that my cholesterol is high.
 Both of my doctors read me the riot act about losing weight, drinking less, and eating better.
 I completely agree with them and can feel the negative impacts of not taking proper care of my body in the past year.

 I ran fewer races in 2019.